7 Best Accounts Payable Software for Growing Companies (2026)

 February 27, 2026

-Accounts payable software manages the money your company owes to vendors and suppliers, from invoice arrival to payment execution.
-Modern AP platforms use OCR to pull data from invoices, route them through approval workflows, and execute payments through ACH, check, wire, or virtual card.
-The better platforms sync with your accounting system so approved invoices post to the general ledger automatically, which ties directly into cleaner account reconciliation at month end.
+Accounts payable software manages vendor and supplier payment obligations from the moment an invoice arrives through final payment execution.
+Modern platforms use OCR to extract invoice data, route approvals based on rules you set, and process payments through ACH, check, wire, or virtual card.
+Integration with your accounting system posts approved invoices to the general ledger automatically.

 Benefits of automating accounts payable